margaeor/starter-hugo-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: George Margaritis
+title: Georgios Margaritis

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD student
+role: PhD Candidate

 # Organizations/Affiliations to show in About widget
 organizations: